-While many technical details will be quite different, the main line of the arguments in the setting of the Sherrington-Kirkpatrick model in Section \ref{SecSKK} will be parallel to the arguments in Section \ref{SecDiluted} for diluted models.
-A reader only interested in the Sherrington-Kirkpatrick model should read Lemma \ref{LemShift} before skipping to Section \ref{SecSKK}.
+While many technical details will be quite different, the main line of the arguments in the setting of the Sherrington--Kirkpatrick model in Section~\ref{SecSKK} will be parallel to the arguments in Section~\ref{SecDiluted} for diluted models.
+A reader only interested in the Sherrington--Kirkpatrick model should read Lemma \ref {LemShift} before skipping to Section~\ref{SecSKK}.

-\textbf{Acknowledgement.} The author would like to thank Tim Austin for motivating this work and Michel Talagrand for asking good questions and making many suggestions that helped improve the paper.

-\section{Diluted models.}
+\section{Diluted models}

-\subsection{Properties of convergence.}
+\subsection{Properties of convergence}